DropVPS Team

 - Modify

-to allow remote connections by changinglisten_addresses
+postgresql.confto allow remote connections by changinglisten_addressesto'*':sudo nano /etc/postgresql/12/main/postgresql.conf - Modify

-to allow IP-based connections:sudo nano /etc/postgresql/12/main/pg_hba.conf
+pg_hba.confto allow IP-based connections:sudo nano /etc/postgresql/12/main/pg_hba.conf - Restart PostgreSQL:

 sudo systemctl restart postgresql